 So, let’s do the math.
 To get a working i5-12600K PC, you will need to spend $299, $230 for a motherboard, and $80 for 16GB of DDR4 RAM.
 That’s a total of $609 for an Intel system.

-AMD’s advantage is that the Ryzen 5000 series supports older B450 and X470 platforms, which are considerably cheaper than the latest B550 and X570 motherboards.
+AMD’s advantage is that the Ryzen 5000 series supports older B450 and X470 platforms, which are substantially cheaper than the latest B550 and X570 motherboards.
 This does mean you will miss out on PCIe Gen 4, but at least you get overclocking with B450.

 AMD: 1 – Intel: 0